Euro minister cautious on size of any Cyprus bailout

 Officials told Reuters late on Tuesday that Cyprus could raise money from a levy on deposits and other taxes to hold down the size of its bailout.

-Dijsselbloem told parliament a program for Cyprus must lead to a sustainable public debt level, allow it to repay its loans and revive the economy.
+Dijsselbloem told parliament a programme for Cyprus must lead to a sustainable public debt level, allow it to repay its loans and revive the economy.

 The troika - the European Commission, the European Central Bank and the International Monetary Fund - have told euro zone finance ministers enough progress had been made in Nicosia to hold the Eurogroup meeting in Brussels, officials said.